-The policy and political imperative for effective labor standards in the Trans-Pacific FTA is complicated not only by Vietnam and Brunei's inclusion in the talks, but by the reality that Singaporean leaders and Chile's new conservative government may not be willing to improve on the lax labor provisions in their existing U.S. FTAs.
+The policy and political imperative for effective labor standards in the Trans-Pacific Partnership is complicated not only by Vietnam and Brunei's inclusion in the talks, but by the reality that Singaporean leaders and Chile's new conservative government may not be willing to improve on the lax labor provisions in their existing trade agreements with the United States.
 Malaysia has also been a fierce opponent of including any labor standards in trade pacts.

-In addition to calls for strong labor standards, a number of Senators, Representatives and civil society groups in the United States have called for the Trans-Pacific FTA to include a Democracy Clause that would require parties to have democratic forms of government before joining.
+In addition to calls for strong labor standards, a number of Senators, Representatives and civil society groups in the United States have called for the Trans-Pacific Partnership to include a Democracy Clause that would require parties to have democratic forms of government before joining.
 The South American MERCOSUR pact and some European trade pacts include such provisions.